Parlee Beach Provincial Park: Present day

-The park is open from 8am-10pm during the summer months.
+The park is open from 9am to 4pm during the summer months.
 Parlee Beach is patrolled by lifeguards from the first weekend of June until Labour Day.

 The waters of the Northumberland Strait are sometimes marketed as having some of the warmest ocean waters on the east coast of North America north of Virginia.
 Parlee Beach Provincial Park is one of New Brunswick's most popular recreational areas, and in 2011 had more than 400,000 visitation (entirely in the summer months).

 Visitation may have peaked in 2016 when there were 23,569 daily visitor permits sold that year.
 That number declined to 17,110 permits in 2017 and 15,287 in 2018.
 The recent decline appears to have been a result of negative publicity resulting from elevated fecal coliform counts in the water.

 Economic impact

 The nearby town of Shediac benefits from the large number of tourists to the park and forms a summer service centre for numerous cottagers and campers who flock to the area.
 The popularity of Parlee Beach since the 1800s has created a cottaging area for the city of Moncton in communities surrounding Pointe-du-Chêne, ranging from the area of Cocagne and Bouctouche in the north and Barachois, Robichaud and Cap-Pelé in the east.
 This was enhanced by the construction of the 4-lane Route 15 expressway from Moncton to Shediac in the 1970s.